ESCOMP/CTSM/doc/source/tech_note/Surface_Albedos/CLM50_Tech_Note_Surface_Albedos.rst

 (:math:`r_{e,0}`) is fixed globally at 54.5 :math:`\mu` m (corresponding to a specific surface area of 60 m\ :sup:`2` kg\ :sub:`-1`), and the effective radius of refrozen liquid water (:math:`r_{e,rfz}`) is set to 1000\ :math:`\mu` m.

-Dry snow aging is based on a microphysical model described by Flanner and Zender (2006).
+Dry snow aging is based on a microphysical model described by :ref:`Flanner and Zender (2006) <FlannerZender2006>`.
 This model simulates diffusive vapor flux amongst collections of ice crystals with various size and inter-particle spacing.
 Specific surface area and effective radius are prognosed for any combination of snow temperature, temperature gradient, density, and initial size distribution.
 The combination of warm snow, large